DDlabAU/volume/README.md

 ======

 Ultrasound based volume control, runs on an arduino, controls the volume on the stereo at the lab.
+The arduino code has devolved into an ugly unreadable collection of hacks, with filters, delays and weirdness..
+It works.. but clone it at your own risk.

 Components
 ==========